radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 ### The form of delegation messages

-Delegating methods have a conventional form.
-They begin with the name of the class object doing the delegating.
-Usually this object name is followeb by an auxiliary verb indicative of the tempral status of the reported event.
-This verb, in other words, indicates wheter the event is about to occur (*Should* or *Will*) or whether it has just occurred (*Did* or *Has*).
+Delegating methods begin with the name of the class object doing the delegating.
+Usually this object name is followed by an auxiliary verb indicative of the tempral status of the reported event, indicating wheter the event is about to occur (*Should* or *Will*) or whether it has just occurred (*Did* or *Has*).
 This temporal distinction helps to categorize those messages that expect a return value and those that do not.

-Delegation methods with return values
+Delegation methods with return values:

 ```objectivec
 //NSApplication